 Nowadays, aquarium heaters are designed to be easy for users to install.
 There are a few variations depending on your particular aquarium heater but all heaters can generally be installed with the following steps.

-- Examine the heater before installation.
-Make sure the casing is intact, no signs of damage on the heating element and no exposed wires.
+1. Examine the heater before installation.
+Make sure the casing is intact, no signs of damage on the heating element, and no exposed wires.

-- Finally, add your fish to your aquarium.
-Because of the high level of fluctuation on the few days, the heater is set up, having your fish in the tank before adjusting the temperature may irritate the fish greatly.
+8. Finally, add your fish to your aquarium.
+Because of the high level of fluctuation in the few days, the heater is set up, having your fish in the tank before adjusting the temperature may irritate the fish greatly.

 You do not only need to plug the heater into an electric source but you also need to leave it turned on almost all the time.
 That undoubtedly will increase your electricity bill.
 But, by how much?

 Heating an aquarium can be expensive depending on your tank size.
 The larger tanks, the more heat it is required and the more expensive it will be.
 In addition, a tropical fish environment usually requires a higher water temperature, which means more electricity spent on turning up the temperature on the heater.

 Generally, a 30-gallon tank heated at 72°F or 22°C will consume approximately 110 kWh.
 You can calculate this rate according to your tank size to guess how much electricity your tank will use to be heated.

 The same tank, if it is heated at 82°F or 28°C will consume about 440 kWh per year, which is 4 times as much.

 In general, there is no way to give you an exact number of how much your electricity bill your aquarium tank will cost.
 But with the size of your tank and the temperature set, you can do some guesswork based on the information provided above.